| | | | |

 invited to lunch -- "The first square meal we'd had in I

 don't know when," said Edward sixty years later.
+The soldier complained that there was no writing

 paper to be had anywhere.
 Edward went home, asked